 I hear that Sakai Tameko is attending midwives' school.
 I admire her courage and initiative to begin studies at the age of forty.
-And I admire Sakai for helping his wife become independent and self-sufficient.
+And I admire Sakai for helping his wife become independent and selfsufficient.
 I am sure this entails some inconvenience for him.
 Not every man would be so willing.

 Kōtoku's mother died on December 28.
 She caught malaria and then pneumonia and died ten days after she got sick.
 I was told that when she came to Tokyo in November to see Kōtoku, she had planned to visit me too, but because Ochiyo was with her she held back and left without seeing me.
-Even though Kotoku and I had broken off relations by then, she and I still saw each other as mother and daughter.
+Even though Kōtoku and I had broken off relations by then, she and I still saw each other as mother and daughter.
 When I heard that she had come all the way to Tokyo and did not visit me, I was hurt and felt she was being heartless.
 Now having heard what happened, I feel guilty to have thought ill of her even for a moment.
 I think of her with fondness.
 We were mother and daughter, and then we were no longer members of the same family.
 Now we have parted, never to see each other again.
 She had comforted me constantly with her letters and packages.
 The past is like a dream.
 Ah, life is like a dream.
-Time is the graveyard, and everyone is going to be buried eventually.
-It is only a matter of time.
-Here I am, weeping over the death of others.
-But I too will be buried soon.
+Time is the graveyard, harshly for the truly tenuous connection they had with the affair.
+I am really impressed that they have decided to sacrifice all for the sake of their principles.
+They are worthy anarchists, worthy comrades.
+I am truly happy.
+I am proud to be a believer in anarchism.
+I have nothing more to worry about or regret.
+The only worry that had been hovering over my thoughts like a black cloud has dissipated completely.
+Everything is as bright and clear as today's sky.